stephomi/nomadsculpt.com/manual/docs/tips.md

 The default model when Nomad launches is the most common way.
 Use the move, clay, crease tools to push and pull the sphere into shape, use the lower subdivision levels when you want to make big changes quickly, user higher subdivision levels for detail work.

 A common issue is you'll often run out of polygons where you need them, while you have too many polygons elsewhere.
 Eg if you push the default sphere into a full body, its likely you won't have enough detail to do the fingers, while you'll have lots of wasted polygons on the back of the head.
-For mostly spherical shapes like a head, this can be fine.
+For mostly spherical shapes like a head though, this can be fine.

 ### Dyntopo

 Enabling Dyntopo will adaptively add and remove polygons as you sculpt.
 These polygons will be triangles, and beginners often don't like the messy layout compared to the clean look of multires.
-It's worth persisting with though!
-If you can turn on smooth shading, turn off wireframe and stop worrying about it, this mode can give a very clay like feel.
+It's worth persisting!
+If you turn on smooth shading, turn off wireframe and stop worrying about the layout, this mode can give a very clay like feel.
 Don't forget that if you use a large brush, or a smooth brush, this mode can also remove polygons, so the tool always feels fast and responsive.
 Once you have a first pass of the sculpt finished, you can clone it and run it through quad remesher to get a nice layout, and reproject the original details onto a high subdivision level.

 ### Voxel remesh

 Voxel remesh will apply a mostly quad based topology on your sculpt.
 This operation is quick at lower resolutions, and can be used to quickly replace stretched polygons or overly dense polygons with an evenly spaced layout.
 This can be a great way to start a full body from a sphere; say you start with a head, you can stretch out a neck, voxel remesh.
-Stretch out a body, voxel remesh, arms, voxel remesh, and so on, until you have the basic forms down.
+Stretch out a body, voxel remesh, arms, voxel remesh, and so on, until you have the basic forms.

 ### Use multiple objects

-Many anatomy guides will represent a body out of simple spheres, cylinders, cubes, you can also sculpt this way in Nomad.
+Many anatomy guides will represent a body out of simple spheres, cylinders, cubes.
+You can also sculpt this way in Nomad.
 This has the advantage of allowing you to parent objects together in the scene hierarchy, so you can rotate the neck and the head will follow, for example.
+Being able to use the gizmo tool for precise translation/rotate/scales is also very useful, and you can also set pivots per shape so they move exactly as you expect.
 When the basic blocks are in the right place, you can select them all and voxel remesh or boolean them into a single surface for more detailed sculpting.

+A handy tip for this way of working is to start with a sphere, scale it into a stretched sausage, press pivot, click 'bottom', press pivot again.
+You now have a body part that can be cloned, translated along the length of the first sphere, cloned, rotated, cloned, slid, clone etc.. to layout a body quickly.

 ### Tubes

 The tube tool is a great way to start a sculpt.
-Reptile tails, arms, legs, fingers, eyebrows, they can all be quickly sketched out with the tube tool.
+Reptile tails, arms, legs, fingers, eyebrows, they can all be quickly sketched out with the tube tool, then easily edited afterwards.
 It also allows you to modify the cross section profile, allowing for fast shape changes.
 You can validate the shape to start sculpting on it, and voxel remesh it along with other objects to get a full body mesh.

 ### Use other apps

 Some people prefer to start a model in other apps, thats also fine.
-Tools like Blender or Valence allow models to be started in ways popular in the 1990s/2000s, they can then be imported into Nomad for sculpting.
+Tools like Blender or Valence allow models to be started using low poly techniques, they can then be imported into Nomad for sculpting.

 ### Use online models